tanoshiibot/watch-three.js/README.md

 ## Hard to learn ?

 At first, yes, I thought it was really hard to learn.
 I didn't understand why I couldn't load a picture as texture, I couldn't load a 3D model, etc. I was losing hope as I was getting more and more lost in the documentation.
 I wanted to buy Udemy lessons, but was sad that I couldn't just learn with the documentation as I did (I'm not saying Udemy lessons are bad, I would recommend you to take them if you like this way of learning).
 Joffrey Bienvenu, a Turing (IA department of BeCode) in my group for the project helped me understand three.js a little bit, and I beginned to understand more and more as I read the documentation.
+I don't think it's hard at all.
+Take your time to understand what you are doing, and don't go all-out on a big project the first week : learn slowly how to make cubes, and how to apply textures on them.
+Difficult stuff is for later.

 ### Sources